You Are Ms. Servant: Anime

 An anime television series adaptation was announced on December 24, 2023.
 It is produced by Felix Film and directed by Ayumu Watanabe, with Deko Akao overseeing series scripts, Tomoyasu Kurashima designing the characters and Masahiro Tokuda composing the music.
 The series aired from October 6 to December 22, 2024, on the NUMAnimation programming block on all ANN affiliates, including TV Asahi.
 (Note: TV Asahi lists the series premiere on October 5, 2024, at 25:30, which is effectively October 6 at 1:30 a.m.
 JST.)
-The opening theme song is "Otozure" (おとずれ), performed by Tricot, while the ending theme song is "Hyōjō Sabun" (表情差分), performed by Dustcell.
-Crunchyroll streamed the series.
+The opening theme song is "Otozure" (おとずれ), performed by Tricot, and the ending theme song is "Hyōjō Sabun" (表情差分), performed by Dustcell.
+Crunchyroll is streaming the series.
 Medialink licensed the series in South and Southeast Asia, and Oceania (except Australia and New Zealand) for streaming on Ani-One Asia's YouTube channel.